visionati/slate/source/index.html.md

 # Introduction

 Welcome to the Visionati API!
 You can use our API to analyze images and videos.
-You can fetch a variety of data including tags, faces, brands, colors, and text.
+You can fetch a variety of data including tags, descriptions, faces, brands, colors, and text.
 You can even scan YouTube and Vimeo videos!

 The API runs on credits.
 Each image or frame of video requires 1 credit.
 You can easily buy additional credits at our [API server](https://api.visionati.com).